Troubleshooting / Function Execution Timeout

 ---|---|

-2. Function Execution Timeout Leading to Worker Process Being Killed
+2. Function Execution Takes Too Long, Causing the Worker Process to Be Killed

-To protect the system, DataFlux Func has a limit on the maximum execution time of functions and does not allow them to run indefinitely.
+To protect the system, DataFlux Func has a limit on the maximum execution time of functions, and does not allow unlimited running.
 After exceeding a certain time, the execution process will be directly killed.

 SoftTimeLimitExceeded